Forget Rose & Jack. Let’s hear more about Joe & Bill.

 Just under two hours after the Titanic foundered, the Cunard liner RMS Carpathia arrived on the scene of the sinking, where she brought aboard the survivors.

-Were there gay passengers and crew on the Titanic at its time of sinking?
+Were there gay or lesbian passengers and crew on the Titanic at its time of sinking?

 The answer is undoubtedly yes.